 Learners MUST complete an online course and assessment before attending the 3-day practical training.
 The online course introduces candidates to the techniques and equipment that are used by first responders.
 How to use them effectively and confidently is taught during the practical training using scenario-based activities.

-Learners must have a current Level 2 first aid certificate, refreshed or completed in the last two years.
+Learners must have a current New Zealand First Aid Certificate (previously First Aid Level 2), refreshed or completed in the last two years.

 This three-day course covers the following topics: